Joaos3092/Genetic-data-analysis/README.md

 focuses on the identification of samples from non-reference sources under different structure parameters ([Fig. 4](https://github.com/SantosJGND/Stats_Lab/blob/master/Complementary_data/Supplemental_Figure_S11.png)).

+## IV.
+Naked structure.

+Throughout the previous sections the exploration of genetic structure was made through the study of local structured correlations.
+The focus was on the characterisation of samples relative to the distributions of supervised and unsupervised groups.
+However, while the use of KDE and of Mean Shift through it provides an accurate description these distributions, and allows for the use of outliers, it does so at the expense of one important element in the description of population genetic data: distance.

+Except in the ideal scenario of normal unadmixed populations, the *p*-values derived from KDE cannot be used to infer the actual distances that separate reference groups.
+Even in that ideal case, our use of kernels would make the inference of distances beyond the threshold of 0.03 *Fst*s extremely imprecise.
+Why is this limitation allowed?

+In the study of natural populations, the likelihood of polyphyly and recurrent genetic exchange, with possible confounding effects on population genetics estimates, is high.
+This is what led us, in section II, to rely on a measure of *overlap* to study error rate in the classification of samples from structured populations.
+In the context of the analysis of genomic data, where most analyses are automated the problem presented by these occurences for the calculation of genetic distances is that we might be wrong in assuming the identity of the elements we are calculating distances between.
+This can introduce a considerable amount of variation in our measurements.
+More importantly, this factor can seriously impact any classification of individual samples reliant on distance measures.
+This led to the decision of analysing local correlation and distance measurements separately.

+More than the previous sections, this section is about exploratory analysis.
+We will begin by exploring methods to extract and visualise distributions of distances between populations.
+Once again relying heavily on plotly tools, notebook **14** explores how different patterns of genomic structure impact the distribution of distances of one focal population to the remainder. notebook **15** shows how this analysis can be guided by the supervised classificaiton of samples using KDE.
+In notebook **16** we develop the targeted analysis of distance to one of structure, treating multiple populations together.

 ## Folders and other directories.

 - [/LAI_interface](https://github.com/SantosJGND/Stats_Lab/tree/master/LAI_interface): analysis of simulated samples using Local Ancestry Inference software